Ohio Becomes the First State to Accept Bitcoin for Tax Payments

 Ohio State Protection Against Market Volatility

-The value of both crypto-currencies Bitcoin and Ether or Ethereum, have reached to its higher over the past year.
+The value of both crypto-currencies Bitcoin or Ethereum, have reached to its higher over the past year.
 The Bitcoin price has plummeted from $20,000 to about $3,660, while Ether has dropped down to $106 from $1,400.

 According to Ohio’s Treasurer Office, the state and taxpayers protection ensure against any market volatility.
 BitPay has set the exchange rate for a 15-minute approved time window for each transaction done.
 Once business taxpayer starts to make payment at OhioCrypto.com.
 BitPay then assumes any risk of market fluctuations during the allotted time frame.